tenserebel/Damagic/README.md

 ---
 ## Project Description

-   - This is a Car damage detection web app which detects the type of car damage in a given image
+   - This is a Car damage detection web app which detects the type of car damage in a given image.
    - The model automatically generates bounding boxes around the damaged area.
-   - I worked on the Machine Learning side of the project.

 ---
 ### Model Buliding Procedure